CLayer-dev/docs/docs/roadmap/phase-4-expansion.md

 ## Overview

-Phase 4 focuses on establishing Circle Layer as a global leader in blockchain technology through massive ecosystem expansion, institutional adoption, and breakthrough innovations.
+Phase 4 focuses on establishing Circle Layer as a global leader in blockchain technology through comprehensive ecosystem expansion, institutional adoption, and breakthrough innovations.
 With a proven mainnet and thriving ecosystem, we scale to serve millions of users and become the infrastructure backbone for the next generation of decentralized applications.

 :::info Global Vision
 Phase 4 transforms Circle Layer from a successful blockchain to a global infrastructure platform that powers the decentralized economy at scale.